istio/istio.io/content/about/contribute/style-guide/index.md

 ## Use title capitalization for `title:` front-matter

-The text for the `title:` front-matter should use full title capitalization (first letter of every word).
+The text for the `title:` front-matter must use title case:
+Capitalize the first letter of every word except conjunctions and prepositions.
 This is unlike headings within the document, as described below.

 ### Only capitalize the first letter of headings

-For any headings, only apply an uppercase letter to the first word of the heading, except if a word is a proper noun or an acronym.
-Note that the `title:` annotation in markdown uses full capitalization.
+For any headings use sentence case: only capitalize the first word of the heading, except for proper nouns or acronyms.
+Note that the `title:` annotation in markdown uses title case.

 |Do                      | Don't
 |------------------------|-----